MoenJohn/Election_Analysis/README.md

   | Denver  | 306,055  | 82.8%  |
   | Arapahoe  | 24,801  | 6.7%  |

 * Which county had the largest number of votes?

-    Denver county had by far the largest number of votes at 306,005, rougly a factor of ten greater than both Jefferson and Arapahoe counties
+    **Denver County** had by far the largest number of votes at **306,005** with a whopping **82.8%** of the total vote, rougly a factor of ten greater than both Jefferson and Arapahoe counties

 * Breakdown of total votes by candidate

+    The process of counting the total votes by candidate was done in precisely the same way as the counties.
+Below are the results.

   |  County | # of Total Votes | % of Total Votes  |
   | ------------- | ------------- | ------------- |